Prelude: Perfectly coordinated

 Published Categorised as Research Tagged , , ,

-Intersecting movements are what makes cities a living organism.
-Countless number of people and various modes of transports move in different directions at different paces.
+Urban landscape is ever-changing.
+Living in a city might mean encountering something new, or more specifically, moving with something new.
+Intersecting movements are what makes a city a living organism.
+Countless people and various forms of transport move in different directions at different paces.

 Image credits: